ramik10/amazonsearch-api/README.md

 after collecting you have to validate in json format from jsonlint website. to use the code u will need a file which will help the code the specific values to look for its included u will need two modules for this
-1.# autoscraper
-2.# flask
+# Modules Needed
+1. Autoscraper `pip install autoscraper`
+2. Flask `pip install Flask`
 # How to use
-1. Start the flusk development server (i.e. Run the flusk_search.py)
+1. Start the Flask development server (i.e. Run the flusk_search.py)
 2. Open the index.html in browser
 3. Search your desired items

 Thank you